-Due to the COVID-19 emergency, many documentary films screened online at virtual film festivals in 2022.
-Such screenings are nonetheless considered to be theatrical screenings, rather than Digital distributions, for the purpose of determining Emmy® eligibility in the 2022 competition year.
+Virtual film festival screenings do not qualify as VOD screenings when determining eligibility for Emmy® competitions.
+Such screenings are considered to be theatrical screenings, rather than Digital distributions, for the purpose of determining Emmy® eligibility in the 2024 competition year.